BlueQuartzSoftware/simplnx/wrapping/python/docs/source/API.rst

 .. _ArrayThresholdsParameter:
 .. py:class:: ArrayThresholdsParameter

-   This parameter holds a ArrayThresholdSet_ object and is used specifically for the :ref:`complex.MultiThresholdObjects() <MultiThresholdObjects>` filter.
+   This parameter holds a ArrayThresholdSet_ object and is used specifically for the :ref:`simplnx.MultiThresholdObjects() <MultiThresholdObjects>` filter.
    This parameter should not be directly invoked but instead it's ArrayThresholdSet_ is invoked and used.